-At December 31, 2013, the Bank was obligated under noncancelable leases for premises and equipment with remaining terms of approximately two years.
+At December 31, 2014, the Bank was obligated under noncancelable leases for premises and equipment with remaining terms of approximately one year.

-Rental expense under operating leases for certain operating facilities, warehouses, and data processing and office equipment (including taxes, insurance, and maintenance when included in rent), net of sublease rentals, was \$423 thousand and \$445 thousand for the years ended December 31, 2013 and 2012, respectively.
+Rental expense under operating leases for certain operating facilities, warehouses, and data processing and office equipment (including taxes, insurance, and maintenance when included in rent), net of sublease rentals, was \$380 thousand and \$423 thousand for the years ended December 31, 2014 and 2013, respectively.
 Certain of the Bank's leases have options to renew.